Are you an above-average marketer? Statistically speaking, you probably think so… even if the results of your most recent campaigns suggest otherwise.

 View all of the posts in our Cognitive Biases in marketing series.

-The underlying cause is a psychological phenomenon referred to as overconfidence effect.
-And, while it’s fairly innocuous in many parts of our lives – feeling that we are stand out romantic figures can give us a big ego boost, for instance – it can actually wreak havoc on our marketing campaigns.
+The underlying cause is a psychological phenomenon referred to as the overconfidence effect.
+And, while it’s fairly innocuous in many parts of our lives – feeling that we are stand-out romantic figures can give us a big ego boost, for instance – it can actually wreak havoc on our marketing campaigns.

 A Little Knowledge Can be a Marketer’s Nightmare

 Counterintuitive as it might seem, higher degrees of knowledge, education, and expertise are associated with a stronger sense of overconfidence effect.
 Or to put it another way, we start developing blind spots that fill the gaps in our knowledge.

 The more we learn, the more we assume we know.

 This can create a double-edged problem.
 Remaining ignorant certainly isn’t going to help you become a better marketer.
 But at the same time, you need to remember the limits of your learning and accept that things can change and some outcomes are utterly unknowable.